slavielle/grabbag/examples/json_friends_and_fruits/README.md

 ### Solution

-This can be done using a simple query :
+The data transformation part can be done using a simple query (above) wrapped with PHP Json encode/decode functions.

 ```php
 [
     'my-friends:#any/name',